Fediory/HVI-CIDNet/Readme.md

 </details>

 ## News 🆕
+- **2025.06.03** Special Thanks for Kangbiao Shi for training HVI-CIDNet on FiveK dataset follow retinexformer.
+The training code and models are avaliable now. 🔆
 - **2025.05.01** Our NTIRE2025 LLIE track championship solution, FusionNet, is now public at [Arxiv](https://arxiv.org/pdf/2504.19295)! 📝
 - **2025.03.27** Congratulations!
 Our team achived [1st place](https://drive.google.com/file/d/1CSXNssZQK5Y_KUWUx3_nYLv-plJn_K43/view) in the competition: [NTIRE 2025 Low Light Image Enhancement Challenge](https://codalab.lisn.upsaclay.fr/competitions/21636) (If you have any question about our NTIRE method, please contact: Kangbiao Shi, email: 18334840904@163.com).
 We fused our HVI-CIDNet with last year's winner and runner-up models to get the optimal results.
 We will explain the fusion method thoroughly in detail in the report for subsequent reference. 🚀
 - **2025.03.10** All weights are public at [Hugging Face](https://huggingface.co/papers/2502.20272).
 Special Thanks to [Niels Rogge](https://github.com/NielsRogge), [Wauplin](https://github.com/Wauplin), and [hysts](https://huggingface.co/hysts).🔆